picodata/tarantool-module/README.md

 1. `examples/read` - uses this library to do a DBMS select;
 1. `examples/write` - uses this library to do a DBMS replace.

-After following the instructions, and seeing that the results are what is described here, users should feel confident about writing their own stored procedures.
+By following the instructions and seeing that the results users should become confident in writing their own stored procedures.

 #### Preparation